Major Controversies Surrounding Leon Black: A Detailed Timeline

 July 2023: Senate Finance Committee Investigation

-In July 2023, the U.S. Senate Finance Committee made public that it was investigating Leon Black's tax strategies and dealings with Jeffrey Epstein.
+In July 2023, the U.S. Senate Finance Committee made public its investigation into Leon Black's tax strategies and dealings with Jeffrey Epstein.

-On July 25, 2023, a lawsuit was filed against Leon Black, alleging that he raped a 16-year-old girl with autism and Down syndrome in Epstein's Manhattan townhouse in 2002.
+On July 25, 2023, a lawsuit was filed against Leon Black, alleging the rape of a 16-year-old girl with autism and Down syndrome in 2002.
+Black's attorney refuted the accusations as "frivolous and sanctionable".

-In 2023, an appeals court upheld the dismissal of Leon Black's RICO lawsuit against Josh Harris for lack of evidence.
+In 2023, a federal judge dismissed Leon Black's RICO lawsuit against Josh Harris for lack of evidence.
+This decision was upheld by an appeals court.

 In February 2024, Cheri Pierson discontinued her lawsuit against Leon Black.

-In July 2025, Senator Ron Wyden called on the Internal Revenue Service to investigate potential tax evasion performed by Jeffrey Epstein for Leon Black.
+In July 2025, Senator Ron Wyden called on the Internal Revenue Service (IRS) to investigate potential tax evasion performed by Jeffrey Epstein for Leon Black, citing $158 million in payments between 2012 and 2017.